-Every year, the United States enough water to fill 88 million Olympic-sized swimming pools to produce energy.
+Every year, the United States uses enough water to fill 88 million Olympic-sized swimming pools to produce energy.
 This more than 58 trillion gallons of water is drawn from lakes, rivers and underground aquifers that make up our freshwater reserves, which account for just 3% of the global water supply.

 As populations around the globe surge, so does the amount of freshwater consumed.
 Satisfying the thirst created by growing populations impacts more than just having enough water to drink and bathe in, though.
 When populations boom, there’s an increased demand on the energy sector to provide resources needed to power livelihoods.
 Extracting, pumping and delivering water for human use and treating used water for safe return into to the natural environment requires energy, and water is used in every phase of energy production.

 Unless current practices change, we won’t have enough water to drink, let alone serve energy and power needs in the next two decades.